- The Washington Times - Friday, November 7, 2025

 “It’s going to take a lot of hard work, and he’s going to have to show that the economy is strong, and it’s hard to bring [prices] back down again,” he said.
 “You’ve got people still angry about the inflation that occurred in the Biden administration, and that’s what you saw in the polls.”

-More than half of Virginia voters on Tuesday said the economy was the most important issue, and those who ranked it as their top issue supported Democrat Abigail Spanberger by more than 24 percentage points over Republican candidate Winsome Earle-Sears in the gubernatorial election, according to ABC News’ exit polling.
+More than half of Virginia voters said the economy was their most important issue, and those who ranked it as their top issue supported Democrat Abigail Spanberger by more than 24 percentage points over Republican candidate Winsome Earle-Sears in the gubernatorial election, according to ABC News exit polling.

-Just 1 in 10 Virginia voters said they were “getting ahead,” while about 25% said they are “falling behind.”
+Just 1 in 10 Virginia voters said they were “getting ahead,” and about 25% said they were “falling behind.”

-In New Jersey, high state taxes and the economy were the top two issues among voters, who sent Democrat Mikie Sherrill to a surprise double-digit win over Republican Jack Ciattarelli.
+High state tax rates and the economy were the top two issues among New Jersey voters, who sent Democrat Mikie Sherrill to a surprise double-digit win over Republican Jack Ciattarelli.

 Mr. Mamdani won a decisive victory over former New York Gov. Andrew Cuomo by campaigning on affordability, which was ranked as the most important issue to city residents by far.
-He overwhelmingly captured the support of voters who picked affordability as their top issue.
-Specifically, he focused on the cost of housing, which 7 in 10 New Yorkers said was a major problem where they live.
+He overwhelmingly captured the support of voters who identified affordability as their top issue.
+Specifically, he focused on the cost of housing, which 7 in 10 New Yorkers said was a major problem.

 Advertisement